Asian Markets Rattled By Fresh Trade Concerns - UrduPoint

 "Given Brazil was seen as a close friend of Trump and even they could not be exempt from tariffs, there is a notion that every country, regardless of what they do, could have tariffs imposed, which creates a lot of uncertainty of businesses," said Tapas Strickland at National Australia Bank.

+Adding to the sense of unease, US Commerce Secretary Wilbur Ross told Fox News that more tariffs on Chinese goods planned for December 15 would be imposed if the first phase of trade talks was not completed by then.

+"If nothing happens between now and then, the president has made quite clear he'll put the tariffs in," he said.

-Tokyo ended the morning 0.9 percent lower, Hong Kong shed more than one percent, Shanghai eased 0.5 percent and Sydney sank two percent.
+Tokyo ended 0.6 percent lower, Hong Kong shed 0.3 percent and Sydney sank more than two percent with investors disappointed that the Australian central bank held off cutting interest rates.

-Seoul retreated 0.7 percent and Singapore was off 0.1 percent and Manila eased 0.
+Seoul retreated 0.4 percent and Singapore was off 0.6 percent while Manila eased 0.2 percent.
+Mumbai, Taipei and Jakarta were also down but Shanghai and Taipei both ended with small gains.

+Still, JP Morgan Asset Management strategist Kerry Craig said there were expectations that a "narrow deal around trade can be achieved".

 On forex markets, the yen, considered a safe haven in times of uncertainty, rallied higher on Monday against the dollar but pared its gains in early Asian business.